hod25/MagicMirror/pages/_pages/installation.markdown

 The container will start and with scenario **electron** ✌️ the MagicMirror should appear on the screen of your pi.
 In server only mode opening a browser at `http://localhost:8080` should show the MagicMirror (scenario **server** ☝️).

-> The container is configured to restart automatically so after executing `docker-compose up -d` it will restart with every reboot of your pi.
+> The container is configured to restart automatically so after executing `docker-compose up -d` it will also restart after a reboot of your pi.

 You can see the logs with